hangnt1623/Conversion-Optimization-in-E-commerce-using-SQL/README.md

 ### Objective:
 ### 📖 What is this project about?
 What Business Question will it solve?

-This project includes an eCommerce dataset that I explore by using SQL on Google BigQuery.
-The data originates from the Google Analytics public dataset and represents information from an eCommerce website.

 This project focuses on analyzing the end-to-end digital customer journey—from how users arrive at the website, interact with pages and products, to how they convert into buyers and what they purchase.
 It leverages web analytics and transaction data to uncover patterns in user behavior, traffic performance, and conversion efficiency."

 The main business question this project aims to answer is: "How effectively are we converting website traffic into revenue, and where in the customer journey should we focus our efforts to improve engagement, retention, and sales performance?